Blue Envoy: Blue Envoy

 Although Blue Envoy, and Green Sparkler, shared many broadly similar features with the Red Duster, it was an entirely different design in detail.
 In order to deal with the skin friction heating of its Mach 3 performance, the entire missile was made of stainless steel rather than aluminium.
 The speed was measured by a thermometer, adjusting the ramjet power to keep the skin temperature under 620 F. To reach those speeds, a larger 18 inch diameter ramjet engine was required.
 Overall, the fuselage was not much larger than Red Duster, and did not carry appreciably more fuel.

 To reach the required range, increased from Red Duster's 40 miles to Blue Envoy's 150 miles, the missile did not fly directly at its targets.
-Instead, it was "lofted" on a near-vertical ascent into the high atmosphere, where it could coast in the thin air for long distances.
-Control at these altitudes was difficult, and while Blue Envoy retained Red Duster's "twist-n-steer" guidance system, it had much larger tailless compound delta wings in place of the original smaller clipped delta wings and separate tail surfaces.
+Instead, it was "lofted" on a near-vertical ascent into the high atmosphere, where it then tipped over to horizontal where it could coast in the thin air for long distances.
+The thin air at these altitudes made controlling the missile difficult, and while Blue Envoy retained Red Duster's "twist-n-steer" guidance system, it had much larger tailless compound delta wings in place of the original smaller clipped delta wings and separate tail surfaces.
 Vertical stabilizers were mounted about 2/3 along the wing span, closer to the tips.

 The initial layout, developed by Dietrich Küchemann, had the main portion of the wing swept at 75 degrees, lowered to 42 degrees outboard of the vertical stabilizers.
 Wind tunnel testing demonstrated that this layout caused interference with the air intakes for the engines.
-Roy Hawkins of the Royal Aircraft Establishment experimented with many different planforms before settling on the addition of a further forward extension of the wing with an initial sweep at 82 degrees before meeting the original layout aft the engine inlets.
+Roy Hawkins of the Royal Aircraft Establishment experimented with many different planforms before adding a further forward extension of the wing with an initial sweep at 82 degrees before meeting the original layout aft the engine inlets.